jongik-sv/mcp-json-cache/README.md

 **Server won't start:**
 - Check that Node.js 16+ is installed
 - Verify `npm install` completed successfully
-- Check port 6315 isn't already in use
+- Server auto-finds available port if requested port is busy (tries 6315-6325)

 **JSON files not loading:**
 - Verify file paths are correct and absolute